godaddy/tartufo/docs/source/examplecleanup.rst

       cp -r ${GITHUBREPO} backup_${GITHUBREPO}
       java -jar bfg-1.13.0.jar --replace-text remove.txt ${GITHUBREPO}

 #.
 Uh Oh!

    Occasionally the results will be to big to process all at once.
-If that happens simply split up the results and loop through them.
+If that happens, simply split up the results and loop through them.

    .. code-block:: console